 CITES Appendix I and II.
 CMS Appendix I and II.
 Part of the European Endangered [Species] Programme of the European Association of Zoos and Aquaria.
 It is legally protected in all range states.
-Key protected areas include Khingansky, Muraviovka and Lake Khanka (Russia), Zhalong, Xianghai, Hui River, Shuangtai Hekou, Yellow River delta and Yancheng (China), Kumya and Mundok (North Korea), Kushiro, Akkeshi-Bekanbeushi and Kiritappu (Japan).
-All cranes surveyed in the Sanjiang Plain region by Jiang et al. (2012) were recorded within one of seven National Nature Reserves, which collectively cover 6994 km2.
-Surveys of the wintering population in China have been carried out since 2006 (Su Liying et al. 2008).
-The International Red-crowned Crane Workshop was held in Japan in November 2008, where it was concluded that international cooperation was necessary to stop development from threatening crane habitat across the species's range (Wang Hui 2008, Hu et al. 2009).
+Key protected areas include Khingansky, Muraviovka and Lake Khanka (Russia), Zhalong, Xianghai, Hui River, Shuangtai Hekou, Yellow River delta and Yancheng (China), Kumya and Mundok (DPR Korea), Kushiro, Akkeshi-Bekanbeushi and Kiritappu (Japan).
+All cranes surveyed in the Sanjiang Plain region by Jiang et al. (2012) were recorded within one of seven National Nature Reserves, which collectively cover 6,994 km2.
+Surveys of the wintering population in China have been carried out since 2006 (Su Liying et al. 2008, International Red-crowned Crane Network, unpublished data).
+The International Red-crowned Crane Network (IRCN) was established in the fall of 2009 following three years of discussion at international meetings hosted by the then Tancho Protection Group, now the Red-crowned Crane Conservancy.
 Artificial feeding has been set up at some sites (Wang Qi-shan 2008).

 Conservation Actions Proposed